matthiask/django-keyed-urls/README.rst

     <a href="{{ url }}">bla</a>

-If a cartain key does not exist, the tag currently returns (or assigns) ``None``.
-This behavior makes sense when using ``keyed_url`` as an assignment tag, but is not very helpful otherwise.
+If a key does not exist and the tag is used as an assignment tag, the variable is set to ``None``.
+Otherwise, a  ``KeyDoesNotExist`` exception is raised which also aborts template rendering.
+The behavior is equal to the behavior of Django's own ``{% url %}`` template tag in this regard.

 Helpers